Women and Violent Radicalization in Jordan

 This study aims to understand how women and men define “radicalization” and “violent extremism” in Jordanian communities and examine their attitudes and behavior regarding the phenomena.
 The focus was on examining radicalization among Jordanians and not among refugee communities.

-The study aims to evaluate whether or not there is a risk of radicalization for women and girls in Jordan and whether or not there are different “push and pull” factors for women and girls versus men and boys.
-The research also focused on understanding whether or not women’s places in their communities give them a unique position to observe or take part in either the radicalization or deradicalization process.
+The study evaluates whether or not there is a risk of radicalization for women and girls in Jordan and whether or not there are different “push and pull” factors for women and girls versus men and boys.
+The research also focuses on understanding whether women’s places in their communities give them a unique position to observe or take part in either the radicalization or deradicalization process.
 It also aims to evaluate whether or not ongoing or planned deradicalization efforts by governmental and non-governmental organizations targeting Jordan are gender-sensitive.